 On March 27, a $2 trillion stimulus package was signed into law in response to COVID-19.
 The Coronavirus Aid, Relief, and Economic Security Act, or “CARES” Act includes access to loans, grants and unemployment benefits previously unavailable to many independent artists or arts organizations.
 This act also provides $75 million for the National Endowment for the Arts.
 State arts agencies, including the S.C.
 Arts Commission, will receive a portion of these funds to distribute.

 To learn more or to become involved in advocacy, visit the South Carolina Arts Alliance website.

 IMPORTANT SURVEYS: AFTA

 In order to best position the arts for a seat at the table, Americans for the Arts is aggregating data on the real loss this will have on arts and culture.
-Please fill out the five-minute survey linked below to help them acquire that data:
+Please fill out the appropriate survey linked below to help them acquire that data: